RebelToolbox/RebelDocumentation/tutorials/math/vector_math.rst

 This tutorial is a short and practical introduction to linear algebra as it applies to game development.
 Linear algebra is the study of vectors and their uses.
-Vectors have many applications in both 2D and 3D development and Godot uses them extensively.
+Vectors have many applications in both 2D and 3D development and Rebel Engine uses them extensively.
 Developing a good understanding of vector math is essential to becoming a strong game developer.

 .. note:: This tutorial is **not** a formal textbook on linear algebra.
 We